Skip to content

 Initialize resources before making any LLM calls.

-Use this to set up caches, initialize clients, etc.
+that instance executes.
+Use this to set up shared caches, clients, etc.

 Default: no-op